Donderstal/laravel-website/readme.md

 });
 ```

-Compile the front-end code and assets by running `npm run dev`
+Compile the front-end code and assets by running `npm run dev`.
+Sometimes this won't work right away and you'll have to run the same command a few times before Laravel can find the compiled assets

 Restart Apache and MySQL in the XAMPP control panel